KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 - ``cellLimit``: Maximum allowed cell count for rendering.
 If the returned pivot contains more cells than this value, the widget stops rendering and shows a limit exceeded message instead of the table.
+- ``filter``: Regex filter for the public subset list.
+This affects which public subsets appear in the selector tree under a hierarchy.
+- ``filterPrivate``: Regex filter for the private subset list.
+This affects which user private subsets appear in the selector tree under a hierarchy.
+- ``nonEmptyRows``: Initial TM1 ``NON EMPTY`` behavior for rows.
+If ``true``, empty rows are suppressed in the generated MDX.
+The widget can later override this from the UI suppress-zero controls.
+- ``nonEmptyColumns``: Initial TM1 ``NON EMPTY`` behavior for columns.
+If ``true``, empty columns are suppressed in the generated MDX.
+The widget can later override this from the UI suppress-zero controls.
 *Inherited common widget parameters:*

 - ``title``: Widget title text.